AOEpeople/sane-url-builder/Readme.md

 Currently supports commonjs (e. g. using it in node or via browserify in the browser).
 The compiled version (build/saneUrlBuilder.js) can be used in the browser (f. e. just loaded via script-tag).

 ### node / browserify
+Just do a `npm install sane-url-browser` first, then in your code:
 ```
 var SaneUrlBuilder = require('sane-url-builder');